Informal and Privatized Transit: Incentives, Efficiency and Coordination: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the Data Science Institute Postdoctoral Fellowship at Columbia University.
 We also thank Dr. Jacqueline Klopp for several insightful discussions and the team at the Society for the Promotion of Area Resource Centers (SPARC), including Alex Mohan Kandathil, Anreerudha Paul, Shreya Baoni, and Kshitija Akre for their support in providing the data on Nalasopara's informal transit system.
+This data collection was enabled through the Mumbai Living Lab as part of PRISM (Partnership for Research on Informal and Shared Mobility).